-When cases involving domestic violence, dating violence, sexual assault, or stalking are reported and a formal conduct process is initiated, the University will provide a prompt, fair, and impartial investigation and resolution.

-Reports will be investigated (if applicable) and managed by professional staff or University Conduct Board members who have been trained annually on issues related to domestic violence, dating violence, sexual assault, stalking, and victimization, and on how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability.
+If a complaint of alleged dating violence, domestic violence, sexual assault, or stalking is filed against an employee, the Title IX Coordinator or their designee will commence the disciplinary proceeding by conducting a formal investigation of the reported misconduct.
+Investigators will be trained annually on issues related to domestic violence, dating violence, sexual assault, stalking, and victimization, and on how to conduct an investigation and hearing process that protects the safety of victims and promotes accountability.